poxar/dotfiles/README.markdown

 make full
 ```

-This will pull my vim configuration and all the plugins I use from github.
+This will pull my vim configuration and all the plugins I use from GitHub.
+Again you will have to move your vim configuration away for this to work (or
+call `make distclean`).

+You can also narrow down the selection, look into Makefile to see which targets
+are available.

 However I recommend you cook up your own zsh configuration (maybe using this as
 a starting point) or clone something like